 9.12.1 Without derogating from the Supplier’s lawful responsibility and without limiting its obligations under this Agreement, in any case where the Supplier has shared protected information with a third party that is not authorized to receive it under the rules of the Tender for any reason whatsoever, including as a result of a request or an order from a foreign authority, the Supplier shall act as follows:

-9.12.1.1 The Supplier shall apprise the Administrator of the Tender, immediately and with all possible speedy, of any protected information that it has shared as aforesaid, its extent, the recipient’s identity, its reasons for sharing the information, and whether the information was encrypted or protected with additional security tools, and any other relevant information, unless the Supplier is enjoined against doing so by law.
+9.12.1.1 The Supplier shall apprise the Administrator of the Tender, immediately and with all possible speed, of any protected information that it has shared as aforesaid, its extent, the recipient’s identity, its reasons for sharing the information, and whether the information was encrypted or protected with additional security tools, and any other relevant information, unless the Supplier is enjoined against doing so by law.

 9.12.1.2 The Supplier shall take no action whatsoever that may help to decrypt or remove any technological blockage from protected information in any way and manner whatsoever, be it by commission or by omission.
 If a law enforcement or defense authority of a foreign country asks to decrypt protected information or make it accessible, the Supplier shall ask the Administrator of the Tender for permission to provide said assistance and shall act in accordance with the Administrator’s instructions.